 01 of 05

-Ever wonder how the French get their soups and sauces to such a thick creamy state with a shiny texture?
+Ever wonder how the French get their soups and sauces to such a thick, creamy state with a glossy sheen?
 Many parts of French cuisine can be hard to replicate but the secret to a creamy soup is so easy a child could do it.
-Simply prepare a Beurre Manie.
-It's similar to a roux in that it's basic ingredients are just flour and butter but beurree main isn't cooked.
-A roux can also be made of a combination of butter, oil, and herbs the "kneaded butter" goes for a much simpler recipe.
+Simply prepare a beurre manié, French for "kneaded butter."
+It's similar to a roux in that its basic ingredients are just flour and butter but beurre manié isn't cooked.
+Instead, softened butter and flour are kneaded or mashed together until combined, then whisked into hot sauces or soups.

 02 of 05

 Use your beurre manié to thicken soups, stews, and sauces.
 Start with 1 tablespoon of all-purpose flour and 1 tablespoon of softened butter.
 It's best to just leave the butter out for an hour or so before you begin.
 Don't microwave the butter.Continue to 3 of 5 below.